x

 Conclusion

-Knowing how to check if solar panels are working is a crucial skill to have, especially considering that these things are hefty investments.
-It’s even more important if you installed, or are planning to install your solar panels yourself.
+Knowing how to check if your solar panel system is working is a crucial skill to have, especially considering that these things are hefty investments.
+It’s even more important if you have installed or are planning to install your solar panel system yourself.

 Now, if you don’t have an installer yet, we have a network of pre-vetted ones that can help.
 We can get you 3 FREE quotes from them right away.
 All you need to do is ask.